Narayanhiti Palace Museum: Throne room

 The throne room Gorkha Baithak is the center of the palace.
 It is right above Kaski Baithak.
 Construction of Gorkha Baithak is based on Hindu temple architect style with a 48-foot chandelier hanging on a 60-foot high Pagoda style ceiling standing on four concrete columns representing Nāga and decorated with Hindu guardian demigods the Astha Matrikas and Ashta Bhairava.
 It is under this high ceiling that the Throne of the Kingdom of Nepal was placed.
 It is the room where the monarch, on special occasions, issued royal Royal Proclamations.
 To the right of the Gorkha Baithak is Dolpa Sadan, used as the room from where people (including members of the royal family) could secretly view the proceedings of the Gorkha Baithak through a one-way viewing mirror.

 Court ceremonies

 of the Narayanhiti durbar was where the king used to award decorations.
-It was used for tika and ' during Dashain by the royal family and for high level government and military officials.
+It was used for tika and ' during Dashain by the royal family and for high level government, military officials and public people.